-Given a list of strings word_list and an integer line_width, format the text such that each line has exactly line_width characters and is fully justified.
+Given a list of strings word_list and an integer line_width, format the text so that each line contains exactly line_width characters and is fully justified.
 Words should be packed greedily, fitting as many as possible per line.
-Extra spaces should be distributed as evenly as possible between words; if uneven, assign more spaces to the leftmost slots.
-The last line should be left-justified, with no extra space between words.
-Return the formatted lines as a list of strings.
+Extra spaces should be distributed as evenly as possible between words.
+If the number of spaces does not divide evenly, slots on the left receive more spaces.
+The last line should be left-justified, with no extra spaces between words.
+Each words length is guaranteed to be greater than 0 and not exceed line_width'.

 Example 1